-Stanford University’s women’s soccer team often finds itself topping the rankings of both the Pac-12 Conference and the NCAA Division 1 rankings.
+Stanford University’s women’s soccer team often finds itself topping the rankings of both the Pac-12 Conference and the NCAA Division 1 ranking.
 Together, the Cardinal has raked in the awards over the years, including nine Pac-12 Player of the Year Awards and 11 Pac-12 Coach of the Year Awards.
 Six of them have gone to current coach, Paul Ratcliffe.
-Since 2002, the Stanford Cardinal has won six Pac-12 titles, competed in six College Cup tournaments, and reached the NCAA Division 1 finals three times.
+Since 2002, the Stanford Cardinal has won six Pac-12 titles, competed in six College Cup tournaments, and reached the NCAA Division 1 final three times.
 It’s twice been named NCAA College Cup Champions.

 College Station, Texas

 Since it officially became a team in 1993, the Texas A&M women’s soccer team has consistently proven itself a force to be reckoned with in both the NCAA and the Southeastern Conference (SEC).
 The Aggies have appeared in the NCAA Women’s Soccer Championships a whopping 23 times — every single year since 1995.
-Of those 23 appearances, the women have made the Round of 16 14 times, and the quarterfinals six times.
+Of those 23 appearances, the women have made the Round of 16 14 times and the quarterfinals six times.
 Aggie players have been named All-American athletes 19 different times and Big 12 Player of the Year three times.
 Long-time head coach G Guerrieri has been named Big 12 Coach of the Year twice.

 University of Alabama